 '''

 private void printLocationInfo()

+printLocationInfo

 {

-System.out.println("You are " + currentRoom.getDescription());
+System.out.println("You are " +

+currentRoom.getDescription());

 System.out.print("Exits: ");

 if(currentRoom.northExit != null) {

 System.out.print("north ");

 }

 if(currentRoom.eastExit != null) {

 System.out.print("east ");

 }

 if(currentRoom.southExit != null) {

 System.out.print("south ");

-}

 if(currentRoom.westExit != null) {

 System.out.print("west ");

+System.out.println();

 }

-System.out.print("west ");

-}

 '''

-Exercise 8.5 Implement and use a separate printLocationInfo method in your project, as discussed in this section.
+Exercise 7.5 Implement and use a separate printLocationInfo method in your project, as discussed in this section.
 Test your changes.

-8.5 Making extensions
+7.5 Making extensions

 The zuul-bad project does work.
 We can execute it, and it correctly does everything that it was intended to do.
 However, it is in some respects quite badly designed.
-A well-designed alternative would perform in the same way; we would not notice any difference just by executing the program.
+A well-designed alternative would perform in the same way.
+Just by executing the program we would not notice any difference.

-Once we try to make modifications to the project, however, we will notice significant differences in the amount of work involved in changing badly designed code, compared with changes to a well-designed application.
+Once we try to make modifications to the project, however, we will notice significant differences in the amount of work involved in changing badly designed code, compared with changing a well-designed application.
 We will investigate this by making some changes to the project.
 While we are doing this, we will discuss examples of bad design when we see them in the existing source, and we will improve the class design before we implement our extensions.

-8.5.1 The task
+7.5.1 The task